Is the Trinity Doctrine in the Book of Galatians?

 Galatians 1:1 – “Through Jesus Christ and God the Father who raised him from the dead” (NAB). – God is shown to be the Father.
 Jesus is not referred to as God.
 God and Jesus are revealed to be two separate and distinct individuals – the superior, God, resurrects the lesser one, Jesus, from the dead.
 “Yahweh . . .
 God . . . never dies” (Habakkuk 1:12 NJB).
 Jesus “was dead” (Revelation 1:18).
 Therefore, Jesus cannot be Almighty God.

-Galatians 1:4 – “…who gave himself for our sins… according to the will of our God and Father.” – Jesus’ willing sacrificial death was according to his Father’s “will,” which shows Jesus to be the subordinate to his “Father” who “is greater” (John 1:14).
+Galatians 1:4 – “…who gave himself for our sins… according to the will of our God and Father.”
+(NIV)– Jesus’ willing sacrificial death was according to his Father’s “will,” which shows Jesus to be the subordinate to his “Father” who “is greater” (John 1:14).

 Galatians 1:6 – “You are so quickly deserting the one who called you to live in the grace of Christ” (NIV). – God and Christ are presented as two different people, with God, the superior, doing the calling.
-God is clearly shown to be someone other than Christ.
+God is clearly shown to be someone other than Jesus Christ.

 Galatians 3:21-22 – “God’s promises… the promise by faith in Jesus Christ.” – God’s promises are available to people who have faith in Jesus Christ.
 God is the giver; Jesus is the object.
-Obviously, Jesus, the object, is not equal to God, the giver of the promise, and is cannot be God.
+Obviously, Jesus, the object, is not equal to God, the giver of the promise, and therefore, cannot be God.

 Galatians 3:26 – “You are all sons of God through faith in Jesus Christ.” – Christians become “sons of God” by faith in Jesus Christ.
 They are never referred to anywhere in the Bible as “sons of Jesus”.
 God has “sons” (Revelation 21:5-7), but has no “brothers.”
 Jesus has “brothers” (Matthew 25:40; Hebrews 2:11), but has no “sons.”
-Thus, there is no equality between God and Jesus, and Jesus is cannot be God.
+Thus, there is no equality between God and Jesus, and Jesus cannot be God.

 Since the book of Galatians reveals the holy Spirit is not a person, there can be no ‘Trinity of persons’ in the so-called “Godhead.”
 Galatians also shows that God is someone other than his Son, and that there is no equality between God the Father and his Son, Jesus Christ, which debunks the Trinitarian claim of equality.
 Galatians thus removes three of the main “pillars” of the Trinity doctrine.